The True Cost of a Hacked Website for Small Businesses

 The Customer Trust Problem

 This is where the real cost becomes difficult to quantify.
 When customers visit your site and see warning messages about malware or suspicious activity, they lose faith in your business.
-Google’s ”This site may be hacked” warning is particularly devastating.
-Studies show that 95% of users won’t proceed past that warning page.
+Google’s “This site may be hacked” warning is particularly devastating — studies show that 95% of users won’t proceed past that warning page.

 Even after you’ve cleaned everything up, the trust damage lingers.
 Customers wonder if their credit card information was compromised.
 They question whether you’re professional enough to handle their business.
 Some will simply never return, and you’ll never know how many potential customers avoided you based on your security reputation.
+If you’re unsure whether your site has already been flagged, checking your blacklist status should be step one.

 SEO Penalties and Long-Term Visibility